tomtor/GDriveUpload/README.md

 1) Create a directory 'Dumps' in your GDrive root.

-   Uploaded files will be placed in in directory.
+   Uploaded files will be placed in this directory.

 2) Enter